Bradley-Spagna, Michelle - Special Education

 Late Work Policy

 A student who is absent for any reason will be given the opportunity to make up the missed work, and will receive credit for any made-up work.
-A student will have the same number of days to make up work as the number of days missed.
 YOU are responsible for getting any missed work.

 * If you are absent for a test, it is YOUR RESPONSIBILITY to speak to me for information.
-You are then expected to take the test/quiz during a free period within 3 days of your return.
-After 3 days a score of ZERO will be given.
+You are then expected to take the test/quiz during a free period.

 Attendance is mandatory for success.
 Not only will you be acquiring academic skills to be a successful student, but you will also strive to achieve those “soft skills” that society expects you to be a successful person.
 You must be willing to put in the extra effort needed to achieve this.
 I expect you to accept responsibility for your choices regarding behavior and priorities and to develop and maintain a work ethic that will enable you to be successful.